eltociear/website/src/lib/content/overview/en/implementation-roadmap.md

 **Knowledge Commons**: Infrastructure for sharing and preserving human knowledge while protecting Indigenous knowledge sovereignty and preventing appropriation.

 **Intersectional Justice**: Recognition that forms of oppression intersect and must be addressed through integrated rather than separate frameworks.

+**Deep Healing and Reconciliation**: This tier focuses on the deep work of healing specific historical and ongoing traumas.
+Frameworks for Gender Justice, Disability Justice, and Intergenerational Wisdom are not just about rights, but about healing the societal wounds caused by oppression and disconnection.

 ### Social Equity Frameworks